juliacuddlesome298/Discord-The-Last-Meadow-Auto-Script/README.md

 - The script relies on current Discord CSS class names.
 - If Discord updates class names, selectors may need to be updated.
 - Re-run the script after a page refresh or Discord update.

+## Known issues

+- Battle automation only works for Archer and Paladin modes as of now.
+- If game asks you to retry, calcel button is not yet automated.

 ## Disclaimer